Three Sisters (agriculture): Haudenosaunee culture

 In the Handbook of North American Indians, the Three Sisters are called the "foundation of (Iroquois) subsistence", allowing the Haudenosaunee or Iroquois to develop the institutions of sedentary life.

-The Three Sisters appear prominently in Haudenosaunee oral traditions and ceremonies, such as Iroquois myths and the Haudenosaunee Thanksgiving Address.
+The Three Sisters appear prominently in Haudenosaunee oral traditions and ceremonies, such as in mythology and the Haudenosaunee Thanksgiving Address.

-According to legend, the Three Sisters grew out of Earth Woman's dead body.
+According to legend, the Three Sisters (Jöhéhgöh) grew out of Earth Woman's dead body.
 During the time of creation, Sky Woman fell to Earth, where she had a daughter named Earth Woman.
 With the west wind, Earth Woman conceived twin sons.
 The first twin, Sapling, was born normally, but his evil twin brother, Flint, was so impatient that he came out of his mother's side, killing her during childbirth.
 As Earth Woman died, either she wished for her body to sustain the people or Sky Woman sowed on her grave the seeds she had brought when she fell to Earth, but never planted before.
 Out of Earth Woman's body parts grew various plants: the spirits of the corn, beans, and squash came from her breasts, hands, and navel respectively; sunflowers from her legs; strawberries from her heart; tobacco from her head; and purple potatoes or sunchokes from her feet.

 It is said that in 1779, Seneca Chief Handsome Lake wished to die after the US military killed Haudenosaunee communities and villagers.
 Handsome Lake, grief-stricken, envisioned a visit by the spirits of the Three Sisters, prompting him to return to and re-teach his fellow Haudenosaunee their traditional agricultural practices.